erihsu/mincost/README.md

 # MinCost
-A collection of modern heuristic optimization framework in Rust.
+A collection of modern heuristic optimization framework designed to easily embed into your Rust project.

 ## Overwiew